-DatabaseLink provides two styles of commands for working with data: one for those who are familiar with Mathematica and the other for those who are familiar with SQL.
-Mathematica style requires less knowledge of SQL.
-However, the Mathematica commands do not give complete coverage; thus, for more advanced queries, SQL-style commands may be preferred.
+DatabaseLink provides two styles of commands for working with data: one for those who are familiar with the Wolfram Language and the other for those who are familiar with SQL.
+The Wolfram Language style requires less knowledge of SQL.
+However, the Wolfram Language commands do not give complete coverage; thus, for more advanced queries, SQL‐style commands may be preferred.
 The latter may also be desirable if you already have a knowledge of SQL.

 DatabaseLink can work with databases with raw SQL statements.
 This is useful if you already have a knowledge of SQL.
 Statements can be used to select data, create tables, insert data, update data, remove data, and drop tables.
 Typically these statements are passed to a command, SQLExecute.
 The statement used by SQLExecute is a string that can contain all arguments.
 However, it is also possible to give the arguments separately, which makes the statement a prepared statement.
 SQLExecute can also be used to execute a batch of prepared statements with different arguments, as described in "Performance: Batch Operation".